mtelvers/nccc/index.md

 # Judging

-Our judges are Owen Borlaise and Chris Kippin.
+Our judges are Owen Borlase and Chris Kippin.
 Owen is a well known judge of Devon Association competitions.
 Chris is best known for judging competitions outside Devon but did sit and judge alongside the judges at the Major Final a few years ago.
 Apparently he judged more harshly than the local judges!

 # Best Ringing